Browning Biv

 Repairs Needed

 None currently.
 The weather wasn't great during the 2020 paint job and the roof missed getting a second coat and could really do with one.
-The track down from the Biv needs a good cut and remarking.
+The track from the Biv up through the alpine scrub could do with a trim in places.

 Provisions On Site